North American Indian languages

 ![]() ![]() Chippewa woman Chippewa man harvesting rice spear-fishing |

-What was Ojibway food like in the days before supermarkets?Ojibway bands lived in different environments, so they didn't all eat the same food.
+What was Ojibway food like in the days before supermarkets?Ojibway bands lived in different environments, so they didn't all eat the same types of foods.
 Woodland Chippewas were mostly farming people, harvesting wild rice and corn, fishing, hunting small game, and gathering nuts and fruit.
 Here is a website about Ojibwe wild rice.
-The Plains Ojibwa were big-game hunters, and buffalo meat made up most of their diet.
+The Plains Ojibwa were big-game hunters, and bison meat made up most of their diet.
+Here is a website with more information about traditional Native American food.
 What were Ojibway weapons and tools like in the past?Ojibway warriors used bows and arrows, clubs, flails, and hide shields.
-Hunters also used snares, and when Plains Ojibway men hunted buffalo, they often set controlled fires to herd the animals into traps or over cliffs.
+Hunters also used snares to catch birds, and when Plains Ojibway men hunted buffalo, they often set controlled fires to herd the animals into traps or over falls.
+Here is a website with pictures and more information about Native American weapons.
 Woodland Chippewas used spears or fishhooks with sinew lines for fishing, and special paddles called knockers for ricing. |

-What are Ojibway arts and crafts like?![]() Ojibway beadwork | Ojibway artists are known for their beautiful beadwork, particularly floral design.
-Other traditional Ojibway crafts include birch bark boxes, baskets, and dreamcatchers.
+What are Ojibway arts and crafts like?![]() Ojibway beadwork | Ojibway artists are known for their beautiful bead embroidery, particularly floral design.
+Other traditional Ojibway crafts include Native American baskets and birch bark boxes.
 Like other eastern American Indians, the Ojibways also crafted wampum out of white and purple shell beads.
 Wampum beads were traded as a kind of currency, but they were more culturally important as an art material.
-The designs and pictures on wampum belts often told a story or represented a person's family. |
+The symbols and designs on wampum belts often told a story or represented a person's family. |

 What other Native Americans did the Chippewa tribe interact with?